 Heading away from the plaza, we also took a walk around the city’s redeveloped railyard district.
-This part of the city had fallen into disrepair after the train route through town stopped running, but instead of knocking down the old warehouses they’ve been converted into galleries, art and craft stores and restaurants.
-There’s a huge farmers’ market as well as a park which cleverly uses some of the old railway tracks and train wheels mixed in with native plants and trees.
+This part of the city had fallen into disrepair after the train route through town stopped running.
+But instead of knocking down the old warehouses they’ve been converted into galleries, art and craft stores and restaurants.
+There’s a huge farmers’ market as well as a park which cleverly incorporates reminders of its past life with old railway tracks and train wheels mixed in with native plants and trees.

 One day definitely wasn’t enough time to properly experience Santa Fe – we didn’t see all the museums, make it to the opera or try out a spa, let alone getting out into the mountains and countryside beyond.
 But it was just enough to get a taste of the city and a different kind of southwest lifestyle.